anitachen7831/Telling-Story-with-Data/Final_Project.md

 This story aims to interpret the consumer behavior pattern and how economic recession impact our daily life.

+#### Target Audience
+Consumers who would buy groceries regularly and care about food prices.
+Consumers who are currently experiencing grocery price increases and are curious to learn about the reasons behind the increase in prices.

 ### Part 1

 [Link to Final Project Part#1 Storyboard](/Final_Anita_Part1.md)